enzoames/AMTRAK/README.md

 ### RAW SEQUEL COMMANDS WITH DJANGO

     python manage.py shell

     from amtrakmain.models import <name_of_table_here'>

     you can also create tables here, ex: Train.objects.create()

+### BOOTSTRAP

+Bootstrap is a front-end framework to make building web applications a lot easier and faster.

+provides you with css and javascripts